sunflower8804/sunny-raingen-tests/README.md

 It's a work in progress!
 You can contribute to it anytime through our [discord server](https://discord.gg/Zyj6vTq4rS).

 ## Installation
+The latest release is on [this page.](https://github.com/DevilKitten/Raingen/releases)

-There is no release yet, but you can still play the unfinished version.
-Works the same as source version clangen, if you're familiar with it.
-If you're not:
+If you're a developer or a modder, you can run RainGen from source code.
+Works exactly the same as source code version of ClanGen.
+If you're not familiar with it:

 Click the green "Code" button on top of this page, then "Download ZIP".
 Unzip it and then follow [this tutorial.
-The process is described for lifegen, but it works for raingen too](https://docs.google.com/document/d/1Iakhi3sWnx9ubc3njK4k07xttQilN5W4WITgknla59Q/edit).
+The process is described for LifeGen, but it works for RainGen too.](https://docs.google.com/document/d/1Iakhi3sWnx9ubc3njK4k07xttQilN5W4WITgknla59Q/edit).

-Release version is in the works though!!